rppicomidi/pico-usb-midi-processor/README.md

 interface, and it uses the Pico-PIO-USB project software plus a modified tinyusb stack to implement the USB MIDI host interface.
-You set up the hardware to process MIDI using a small SSD1306-based 128x64 dot monochrome OLED display plus 7 buttons: 5 buttons for up, down, left, right, and select plus a "Back/Home" button and a "Shift" button.
-I used 7 discrete buttons, but there are a number of ready-made assemblies that use a 5-way "joystick" style switch for up/down/left/right/select plus two more buttons to provide the 7-buttons.
+You set up the hardware to process MIDI using a small SSD1306-based 128x64 dot monochrome OLED display plus 7 buttons: 5 buttons for Up, Down, Left, Right, and Enter plus a "Back/Home" button and a "Shift" button.
+I used 7 discrete buttons, but there are a number of ready-made assemblies that use a 5-way "joystick" style switch for Up/Down/Left/Right/Enter plus two more buttons to provide the 7-buttons.
 The OLED is a very common I2C module that you can buy from any number of sources.
 You can usually get it with white, blue or yellow dots.